 Now that you’ve successfully made homemade vegetable broth from scraps, it’s time to put it to good use!
 We add veggie broth to soups (duh, right?) but also love using it as the cooking liquid for brown rice, lentils, beans, or quinoa.
 The result is significantly more flavorful and nutrient-dense than cooking those in water alone!
 It’s also great in homemade chili, like our vegan roasted pumpkin 3-bean chili recipe.

 Store fresh vegetable broth in the refrigerator, and use within one week.
 Or, you can preserve homemade vegetable broth by freezing it.
-Transfer the broth into freezer-safe containers*, such as wide-mouth glass jars or BPA-free quart containers.
+Transfer the broth into freezer-safe containers*, such as wide-mouth glass jars, durable BPA-free quart freezer containers, or pint freezer containers.
 Fill containers to their designated fill line, typically about an inch below the top.
 This allows room for the liquid to expand as it freezes.
 Homemade vegetable broth is good in the freezer for up to a year.

 *Please note that only wide-mouth jars are freezer-safe, as regular-mouth jars with “shoulders” are prone to cracking.
 Because of their slight shoulders, we’ve found that quart jars sometimes break too – even the wide-mouth ones.
 Therefore, we usually freeze a combination of glass pint jars (perfect for cooking a batch of rice) and larger volumes of broth for soup in BPA-free plastic quart containers.
 Smaller versions and variety packs are available too!